omega-gg/vox/doc/about.md

 - Extensive codecs support
 - Distributed communication support

-For all this, you need a dedicated [Semantic Player](https://omega.gg/about/SemanticPlayer) that fits your requirements.
+For all this, you need a dedicated [Semantic Player](https://omega.gg/about/SemanticPlayer).
 At the moment you have the choice between MotionMonkey and MotionBox, although implementing a new player is quite straightforward with the Sky application kit (LGPL licensed).

 ## MotionMonkey